M3 Bradley: M3(A0)

 This model is essentially a re-stowed M2 Bradley.
 The passenger compartment was occupied by two troopers and more ammunition and missiles.
 Because it did not carry a squad, the firing ports were covered.
 The M3 retained the three periscopes between the cargo hatch and entry ramp and the periscopes along the left side of the vehicle, while those on the right side were covered over as they would have been inaccessible due to the TOW missile stowage rack.

 M3A1

 The M3A1 variant introduced a gas particulate filter system for NBC threats.
-Unlike the M2A1 Bradley, the NBC masks connected to the central filter for all five crewmen, instead of just the driver, gunner, and vehicle commander.
+Unlike the M2A1 Bradley, the NBC masks were connected to the central filter for all five crewmen, instead of just the driver, gunner, and vehicle commander.
 This variant also introduced a fire suppression system.
 The three periscopes on the rear deck were omitted on the M3A1, and replaced by four periscopes in the cargo hatch itself.